rei/rei-cedar-docs/docs/about/contributing-to-cedar/README.md

 If you are working on a component or feature that can be shared with other projects, utilize design tokens to build it and add it to the [fed-components repository](https://git.rei.com/projects/FEDCOMP).
 The design system team will be looking at the fed-components repository for candidates to add to the system.

-Reference the diagram below to determine how to build a component and where to build it:
+Reference the diagram below to determine how and where to build a new component:

 <cdr-img :src="$withBase('/about/Component-development-contributions.png')" alt="a reference tree for when to use cedar" />

 ### Design
 For components added to the fed-components repository, designers should also include the design in Abstract within the CDS Web Sandbox.
 This provides other designers insight into what is available in fed-components, and allows them to re-use the component in their work.
 Provide relevant design guidelines, usage examples, and do's/don'ts for using the component.

 To get set up in Abstract, or to learn more about adding to the CDS Web Sandbox, visit the [Getting Started for Designers](https://rei.github.io/rei-cedar-docs/getting-started/as-a-designer/) article.

 ### Bug Fixes